 The idea of using screw separators, which are used mainly in gold mining enterprises to extract free gold, is new to the iron ore industry.
 Sever Minerals pioneered the application of this technology to iron ore in a project for the Olenegorsk Mining and Processing Plant and proved the effectiveness of this solution.

 The gravity separation process depends on the qualitative characteristics unique to each deposit, including the specific gravity of particles, and their mineral and chemical composition.
 This technology has not previously been used at the plant, and industrial tests are a prerequisite for the client.
 Sever Minerals provided the customer with the opportunity to test the technology at their own factory.

-“The testing goal was to confirm the effectiveness of the technology in an industrial environment.
-We have developed an installation that is as close to real working conditions as possible.
-This solution is a small modular plant, fully designed, configured and assembled by the engineers of Sever Minerals,” — says Lead Engineer for Classifying and Separation.
+“The testing goal was to confirm the effectiveness of the technology in an industrial environment,” says Sever Minerals’ lead engineer for classifying and separation.
+“We have developed an installation that is as close to real working conditions as possible.
+This solution is a small modular plant, fully designed, configured and assembled by engineers from Sever Minerals.”